hbashton/spotify-ripper/README.rst

       --opus                Rip songs to Opus encoding instead of MP3 --partial-check {none,weak,strict}
                             Check for and overwrite partially ripped files. "weak" will err on the side of not re-ripping the file if it is unsure, whereas "strict" will re-rip the file [Default=weak]
+      --play-token-resume RESUME_AFTER
+                            If the 'play token' is lost to a different device using the same Spotify account, the script will wait a speficied amount of time before restarting.
+This argument takes the same values as --resume-after [Default=abort]
       --playlist-m3u        create a m3u file when ripping a playlist --playlist-wpl        create a wpl file when ripping a playlist --playlist-sync       Sync playlist songs (rename and remove old songs)